IgniteUI/igniteui-docfx/en/components/roundness.md

 <div class="divider--half"></div>

 ### Overview
-Border radius as any other property is set through the theme schema like it's shown on the example bellow.
+Border radius as any other property is set through the theme schema like it's shown in the example bellow.

 ```scss
 $_light-button: (